K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard/README.md

 Tested with BLE K380s and Rii i8+ mini keyboards, and the Logitech K380 which happens to use BT classic.

-I plan to fork the original K2NG repo then merge my changes into it so that this benefit from the updates to the original.
-Since this version is currently compiled under esp-idf framework, it is not likely to be accepted into the main repo.  - As of 11/6/2025, can compile under Arduino but 2 of 3 keyboards do nto work yet.
+I plan to fork the original K3NG repo then merge my changes into it so that this benefit from the updates to the original.
+Since this version is currently compiled under esp-idf framework, it is not likely to be accepted into the main repo.  - As of 11/6/2025, can compile under Arduino but BT keyboards do not work yet.

-I plan to add more WIKI pages here to show how I set up the IDE Tool options.
-The BT_keyboard files are included as a component so there should be no need to find and download libraries and components unlike in Arduino.
+I hav e several WIKI pages to show how I set up the IDE Tool options.
+The TFT_eSPI and BT_keyboard files are included as a component so there should be no need to find and download libraries and components unlike in Arduino.
 When someone does a clean install and compile this can be verified.

-I provide precompiled firmware using the 4x20 line classic LCD display for your compatible CPU board using either of 2 tools so you do not have to compile the code, just upload the binary files and run it.
+I provide precompiled firmware files for your compatible CPU board using either of 2 tools so you do not have to compile the code, just upload the binary files and run it.
 There are Wiki pages about hardware, other info, and how to upload the firmware:

 https://github.com/K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard/wiki